rahulphadke/JaxRs/README.md

   * FrontEndJaxRs01.html -  Same origin frontend for CRUD operations on Employee object
   * jaxrsCrud.js - uses fetch Api to call JAX-RS resource

 2) jsxrs01FrontEnd : is a static Webapp created in Eclipse.
-It on HTTP preview server supported in eclipse.
+It run on HTTP preview server supported in eclipse.
 Important programs are :
   * FrontEndJaxRs02CrossOrigin.html - Cross origin frontend for CRUD operations on Employee object
   * jaxrsCrud.js - uses fetch Api to call JAX-RS resource